 A Jones Act arbitration usually occurs when there is a dispute or disagreement on a seaman’s Jones Act claim.
-In other instances, an arbitration may be presented simply because employers are trying to cut corners and reduce the amount of benefits the injured seaman is entitled to.
+In other instances, an arbitration may be presented simply because employers are trying to cut corners and reduce the number of benefits the injured seaman is entitled to.
 Even though it may seem convenient and more affordable to agree to an arbitration claim and forgo litigation, there are several disadvantages that you should be aware of.

-What is a Maritime Arbitration?
+What is Maritime Arbitration?

 Why Employers Would Rather Settle Your Case Via Arbitration